AmirZur/amirzur.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi there!
-I am an NLP researcher passionate about understanding how AI models learn and process language.
+I am first-year PhD student at <a href="https://nlp.stanford.edu/">Stanford NLP</a> excited about understanding how AI models learn and process language.

-I completed my MS in Computer Science and BA in Linguistics at Stanford University, where I conducted research on <strong>causally-motivated explanation and evaluation</strong> of language models advised by <a href="https://stanford.edu/~cgpotts/">Dr. Christopher Potts</a> and <a href="https://atticusg.github.io/">Dr. Atticus Geiger</a>.

-My Honors thesis at Stanford focused on interpretable, de-biased, and accessible language models.
-At the <a href="https://prair.group/">Pr(Ai)<sup>2</sup>R Group</a>, I researched the decision-making of language models during text generation.
-Right now, I am a data scientist at Microsoft working on interactive and explainable agents.
+My research, advised by <a href="https://stanford.edu/~cgpotts/">Dr. Christopher Potts</a>, focuses on <strong>causally-motivated explanation and evaluation</strong> of language models.

+Currently, I'm exploring how language models represent and resolve uncertainty.
+Can we track the decision-making process of a language model by inspecting the text it generates?

+I'm always happy to chat!